Developer Guide

 - When called upon to parse a user command, the

-such as what type of state it is or what data it is storing.
-Stored data can include things likeGroup
+AddressBookParsermay use information from theApplicationStatesuch as what type of state it is or what data it is storing.
+Stored data can include things likeGroupobjects. - All

 Command classes